parnika31/foundational_anymorph/README.md

 ### Experiments and Graphs

-The comprehensive experiments,results and insights are all available in this report.
+The comprehensive experiments, results and insights are all available in this [report](Report.pdf).